mse150s20/p2-kinetics/README.md

 The code also requires that numpy, matplotlib.pyplot, sys, and solve_ivp to be imported.
 All the previously mentioned functions and numpy are part of bash and will run when the code is initiated.

 # How to Get This Code
-To run the code on your computer, pull the p2-kinetics repository from github by cloning it, or fork the repository and pull the code from your own personal repository.
+To run the code on your computer, pull the p2-kinetics repository from github by cloning it or fork the repository and pull the code from your own personal repository.

 ## Example of how to get code
 1. Go to github.com/mse150s20/p2-kinetics